horseisfish/horseisfish.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a passionate researcher with a focus on cutting-edge technologies such as mixed reality, artificial intelligence, machine learning, neural science, and haptic devices.
+I'm a passionate researcher with a focus on cutting-edge technologies such as mixed reality, artificial intelligence, machine learning, cognitive science, and haptic devices.
 My academic background includes a double major in electrical engineering and industrial design, which enables me to approach problems from various perspectives.

 Currently, I just finished a visiting scholar program at CU Boulder [BAIC lab](https://baic.center/), where I'm excitedly working on a fascinating project that combines mixed reality with functional near-infrared spectroscopy (fNIRS).
 This endeavor allows me to explore the potential applications of MR and fNIRS technology together.